DART-Lab-LLUI/python-gaitalytics/docs/usage/data_loading.rst

 ..

 | The load_trial function will return a Trial object which contains all the information of the c3d file.
-Internally Gaitalytics uses the pyomeca [1]_, ezc3d [2]_ and xarray [3]_ libraries to load and store the data.
+Internally Gaitalytics uses the pyomeca\ :footcite:p:`martinez_pyomeca_2020`, ezc3d\ :footcite:p:`michaud_ezc3d_2021` and xarray\ :footcite:p:`hoyer_xarray_2017` libraries to load and store the data.
 | The object returned is a :class:`gaitalytics.model.Trial`.
 It contains three types of data.

     1. Markers -> time series form the Point section of the c3d